California / County

 DMV Information

-Residents of Newport Beach handle vehicle registration and licensing through the California DMV, with the nearest office conveniently located in Santa Ana.
-The state DMV provides comprehensive services both in-person and online.
-Newcomers will find it easy to manage all driving and vehicle-related requirements.
+Residents of Newport Beach handle vehicle services through the California Department of Motor Vehicles, conveniently located in Santa Ana.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 California